Cam Core

 When a camera transition is triggered:

-SettingNewCamnotification from the Cam Manager. - It queries the assigned Blend Profile for the best matching blend between the outgoing and incoming camera (by name).
+SetPhantomCam(targetCam)from the Cam Manager, routed to its own entity address. - It queries the assigned Blend Profile for the best matching blend entry between the outgoing and incoming cameras (by entity name).

-- On blend completion, the Cam Core parents the main camera to the phantom camera entity, locking them together.
+- On completion, the Cam Core parents the main camera to the new dominant phantom, locking them together until the next transition.

 Blend Profile Resolution

 The Cam Core holds a reference to a GS_PhantomCamBlendProfile asset.
-When a transition occurs, it calls GetBestBlend(fromCam, toCam) on the profile to find the most specific matching blend.
-The resolution order is:
+When a transition occurs, it calls GetBestBlend(fromCam, toCam) on the profile to find the most specific matching entry.
+Resolution order:

 - Exact match — From camera name to To camera name.